 We used a 1/4" Tee nuts like this to make the feet adjustable.
 The feet are just 1/4" x 3" carrige bolts.

 The Ultimate in Precison

 The pictures below are two consecutive photos of a pellet moving at about 300ft/s taken with a 100mm macro lens and a prototype flash we are working on.
 The scale is in centimeters (small tick marks are mm).
 With the ballistics mode in StopShot it is very easy to precisely place the projectile where you want it for your photo.
 If you have ever played with ballistics photos and air guns you know how much the speed of the pellet can vary from shot to shot.
-With ballistics mode this variation is cancelled out by StopShot.
+With ballistics mode this variation is compensated for by StopShot.